 Child Tax Credit: How To Claim the Full Amount On Your 2021 Taxes

-The sixth and final installment of the advance portion of the 2021 child tax credit was distributed last week.
+The sixth and final installment of the advance portion of the 2021 child tax credit was distributed back in December 2021.
 Fortunately, you can still claim the credit on your taxes even if you missed the payments.

 For those who received the advance portion of the benefit, they will only receive $1,800 come tax time next year.
 If you did not receive any of the payments in 2021, however, then you will be eligible to receive the full $3,600 benefit amount next year during tax season for your 2021 taxes.